 Awards and Recognition

-- Steve Newborn, Head of Weil’s Competition/Antitrust practice, and Antitrust partner, Steven Bernstein recognized as Antitrust “Trailblazers” by The National Law Journal
+- Steven Newborn, Co-Head of Weil’s Antitrust/Competition practice, and Antitrust partner, Steven Bernstein recognized as Antitrust “Trailblazers” by The National Law Journal

 - Steven Tyrrell, Head of Weil’s White Collar Defense & Investigations Group, recognized as a White Collar Crime “Trailblazer” by The National Law Journal